 The problem of San Franciscans voiding both their bladders and bowels on the streets of the Tenderloin has reached critical mass.
 The neighborhood, according to locals, smells like a toilet.

-In an attempt to alleviate the problem, city government has employed portable toilets on trailers, but only during certain daylight hours, Tuesday through Friday.
+In an attempt to alleviate the problem, city government has employed a portable toilet on almost every trailers, but only during certain daylight hours, Tuesday through Friday.
 The port-a-potties come complete with needle disposal stations and pet waste bags.

 The only problem is humans have bodies that function throughout the day, all seven days of the week, not just four of them, from 2 p.m. till 9 p.m.